 Measure Would Reverse Governor Christie’s Initial Cut to Program

-TRENTON – A bill sponsored by Senators Joseph Vitale and Bob Gordon which would formally restore the income eligibility guidelines for New Jersey’s AIDS Drug Distribution Program (ADDP) to the levels they were at before Governor Christie scaled back the program in the FY 2011 State Budget was approved by the Senate yesterday by a vote of 22-12.
+TRENTON – A bill sponsored by Senators Joseph Vitale and Bob Gordon which would formally restore the income eligibility guidelines for New Jersey’s AIDS Drug Distribution Program (ADDP) to the levels they were at before Governor Christie scaled back the program in the FY 2011 State Budget was approved by the Senate Budget and Appropriations Committee today by a vote of 8-5.

-“The ADDP program is a lifeline for people in New Jersey living with HIV and AIDS, but it also plays an important role in controlling the spread of the disease,” said Senator Gordon, D-Bergen.
-“People who are receiving the appropriate treatment regimen are less likely to spread the disease to others.
-We have to maintain support for public outreach and education programs to combat the AIDS epidemic, but a crucial part of that is ensuring that people can afford their medications to halt the disease in its tracks.”
+“Not only does ADDP funding play an important role in the lives of people living with HIV and AIDS, but it plays an equally important role in controlling the spread of the disease,” said Senator Gordon, D-Bergen.
+“When people are receiving appropriate treatment for AIDS or HIV, they’re less likely to spread the disease to others.
+We have to maintain our State’s commitment to end the AIDS epidemic through public outreach and education, and ensuring that people can afford their medications goes part and parcel with those efforts.”

 The bill, S-2214, would restore the ADDP program income eligibility levels to 500% of the federal poverty level, or $54,150 a year in income – the standard it was set at in FY 2010.
 Governor Christie’s FY 2011 Budget reduced the program to 300% of the federal poverty level, or $32,490 a year in income.
 Governor Christie’s cuts in the FY 2011 Budget would have cut 960 people with AIDS from the program.